Top 10 Problems you may face on Everest Base Camp Trek

 Dust and Animal Waste: The caravans can stir up dust on the trails, which may cause discomfort for trekkers, especially those with respiratory issues.
 Additionally, the animals may leave waste on the trail, which can be unsightly and unpleasant.

-Safety Concerns: In some cases, trekkers may need to step off the trail to make way for the animals.
+Safety Concerns: Trekkers may need to step off the trail to make way for the animals.
 This can be risky in areas with steep drop-offs or unstable terrain.

 Noise and Disturbance: The bells and calls of the mule and yak herders can be loud and disrupt the peaceful atmosphere of the trek.

 It’s important to note that these animals are an integral part of the local economy and culture in the Everest region, and they provide a vital means of transporting supplies to remote areas.
-While they can create challenges for trekkers, it’s essential to be respectful and patient when encountering mule and yak caravans on the trail.
+While they can create challenges for trekkers, being respectful and patient is essential when encountering mule and yak caravans on the trail.

 Conclusion